maciakl/dashword/README.md

     Options:
-    -l, --length <LENGTH>  Length of the word [default: 5] -d, --digits <DIGITS>  Number of digits after the dash [default: 2] -s, --simple           Use a word from a curated list of simple, memorable words -h, --help             Print help
+    -l, --length <LENGTH>  Length of the word [default: 5] -d, --digits <DIGITS>  Number of digits after the dash [default: 2] -s, --simple           Use a word from a curated list -h, --help             Print help
     -V, --version          Print version